Storm Babet: Network Rail warn some train routes will not run until Sunday

-Network Rail has warned that some trains may not run across Scotland until Sunday at the earliest as Storm Babet continues to sweep through the country.
+Network Rail has warned that some trains may not run until Sunday at the earliest as Storm Babet continues to sweep through the country.

 In an update online, the train operator said: “We’ve seen exceptional rainfall and winds during Storm Babet, particularly in central and northeast Scotland.